asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Library_Dependency-Injection.md

 reference to the configuration container to read settings from `appsettings.json`.

 While the extension method registers all services specific to this library, you **MUST** still register a named `HttpClient` provider for the library to use.
-The named instance must match the name of the `HttpClient` configuration property the `appsettings.json` file.
+The named instance **MUST** match the name of the `HttpClient` configuration property the `appsettings.json` file.

-> The `HttpClient` provider must be registered before the `AddImageToBase64` extension method is called.
+> If the name of the `HttpClient` does not match the one specified in the `HttpClient` library configuration, a default `HttpClient` instance will be used instead of your customized one!
 > {style="warning"}

 Here's an example, using default values, of how you can handle all necessary dependency injection in your `program.cs`.